Polymer/old-docs-site/articles/unit-testing-elements.md

 Which will trigger the "core-select" event to be fired.

-**Note:** In Polymer’s unit tests, just to ensure that all of our bindings are correctly getting updated when we dynamically change values in this way, we can call `Platform.flush()`:
+**Note:** In Polymer’s unit tests, just to ensure that all of our bindings are correctly getting updated when we dynamically change values in this way, we can call `flush()`:

-	Platform.flush();
+	flush();

+`flush()` allows us to asynchronously dirty check pending objects are observed and ensures notification callbacks are dispatched accordingly.
+It also triggers a flush of any pending events

 This is only needed for browsers that don’t support `Object.observe()` natively.
 At present, this represents all browsers except Chrome and Opera.
 A synchronous alternative is `[element].deliverChanges()`.